-The first features, web-based, is influenced by the more and more popular cloud computing concepts.
-In this era full of cloud computing, computer is becoming a tool of using cloud services.
-The widely use of internet provides many favourable factors for collaboration as group [28].
-For example, in Google’s design of cloud computing, user just need a device with web browser to use nearly all the Google services, no matter what devices you have and where you are [14].
+The first feature, being web-based, is influenced by more and more popular cloud computing concepts.
+In this era which is becoming full of cloud computing, the computer is becoming a tool for using cloud services.
+The wide use of the internet provides many favourable factors for people’s collaboration as a group [28].
+For example, in the Google cloud computing design, the user only needs a device with a web browser to use all the Google services, no matter what device they have or where they are [14].

-Google Apps is an interest product should be noted.
-It is a fully web-based enterprise office solution, which contains enough tools for companies to word with it more flexible than using local software.
-User do not need to do installation of any programme, and do not need to waste time in considering software compatibility between different hardware and software combination.
-To run an online web-based programme, users just need a mainstream web browser, even though on a tablet or mobile phone, without requirement of hardware or software configuration [14].
-In Google Apps, users could work together without sending works anywhere.
-They just need to create or upload a previous work into Google Docs, and ask the group members to sign in with their own accounts, after that, all the group members can see the entire work and their can modify or add new things, or comment of some paragraphs.
-When a user did his/her changing of the work, the old version would be archived as “version control”, in case roll back to old versions if the modification is harmful.
-Users could working together at their own computers by sign in to a same system without need of sending their work to each other, as well as prevent the confusion of versions of works [29].
+Google Apps is an interesting product which should be noted.
+It is a fully web-based enterprise office solution, which contains enough tools for companies to work with it.
+It is also more flexible than using local software.
+The user does not need to install any programmes or waste time in considering software compatibility between different hardware and software combinations.
+To run an online web-based programme, users just need a mainstream web browser, even on a tablet or mobile phone, without requirement of hardware or software configuration [14].
+In Google Apps, users can work together without sending the work anywhere.
+They only need to create or upload previous work into Google Docs, and ask the group members to sign in with their Google accounts.
+Once this is done, all the group members can see the entire document and they can modify it, add new things or comment on paragraphs etc. When a user makes a change to the work, the old version is archived as “version control”, in case there is a need to roll back to an old version, if the modification is not wanted.
+Users can work together at their own computers by signing in to the same system without need of sending their work to each other, as well as preventing the confusion of different versions of a document [29].

-Another product should be noted is Google Chrome OS.
+Another product which should be noted is Google Chrome OS.
 It is the result of a pure web-based cloud computing concept.
-The Chrome OS only have a web browser, and the applications running in the OS are all web-based.
-The netbook loaded with Chrome OS do not need powerful processing capacity, just few basic processing power of web content is enough, because the core of web-based cloud application is running in the cloud side or server side, the user side or client side computer just in role of helping user in interacting with user interface of the application [30].
-By experience of the plentiful advantages of cloud computing, as a trend of moving from traditional software-based application to web-based application, this project is aiming in designing and developing an easy to use version control system in providing a fully web-based interface for users can be used at anywhere.
+Chrome OS only has a web browser, and applications running in the OS are all web-based.
+A netbook loaded with Chrome OS does not need to have powerful processing capacity.
+The power for basic processing of web content is enough, because the core of the web-based cloud applications is running on the cloud side (or server side), the user side or client side computer in just in the role of helping the user to interact with the user interface of the application [30].
+Based on the plentiful advantages of cloud computing, as a trend towards moving from traditional software-based applications to web-based applications, this project is aiming to design and develop an easy to use version control system, providing a fully web-based interface for users which can be used anywhere.

 Task-oriented